2Pit/scala-benchmarks/review/array_map_foreach/README.md

 - Optimizations introduced in the "new" versions significantly reduce the per-element latency in all cases **except** where lambdas are passed.
 - This strongly suggests that **compiler optimizations such as inlining or specialization are not applied to lambda-passed functions**.
 - When writing performance-critical code, prefer **direct call sites** or **specialized code paths** over generic lambdas.

----

-## 💡 Recommendations

-- Avoid passing lambdas in performance-critical inner loops.
-- Consider macro or inline alternatives if API flexibility is required.
-- Benchmark further on realistic workloads to ensure behavior generalizes.